Lysophosphatidic acid

-Lysophosphatidic acid (LPA) is a phospholipid derivative that can act as a signaling molecule.
+A lysophosphatidic acid (LPA) is a phospholipid derivative that can act as a signaling molecule.

 Function

 LPA acts as a potent mitogen due to its activation of three high-affinity G-protein-coupled receptors called LPAR1, LPAR2, and LPAR3 (also known as EDG2, EDG4, and EDG7).
 Additional, newly identified LPA receptors include LPAR4 (P2RY9, GPR23), LPAR5 (GPR92) and LPAR6 (P2RY5, GPR87).

 Clinical significance

 Because of its ability to stimulate cell proliferation, aberrant LPA-signaling has been linked to cancer in numerous ways.
 Dysregulation of autotaxin or the LPA receptors can lead to hyperproliferation, which may contribute to oncogenesis and metastasis.

-LPA may be the cause of pruritus (itching) in individuals with cholestatic (impaired bile flow) diseases.
+LPA may cause pruritus (itching) in individuals with cholestatic (impaired bile flow) diseases.

 GTPase activation

 Downstream of LPA receptor activation, the small GTPase Rho can be activated, subsequently activating Rho kinase.
-This can lead to the formation of stress fibers and cell migration through the inhibition of myosin light-chain phosphatase.
+This can lead to the formation of stress fibers and cell migration by inhibiting myosin light-chain phosphatase.

 Metabolism

-There are a number of potential routes to its biosynthesis, but the most well-characterized is by the action of a lysophospholipase D called autotaxin, which removes the choline group from lysophosphatidylcholine.
+There are several potential routes to its biosynthesis, but the most well-characterized is the action of a lysophospholipase D called autotaxin, which removes the choline group from lysophosphatidylcholine.

-Lysophosphatidic acid is also an intermediate in the synthesis of phosphatidic acid.
+Lysophosphatidic acids are also intermediates in the synthesis of phosphatidic acids.